Pennsylvania oil rush: Drake strikes oil

 Soon Drake began drilling for oil in Titusville, near the shores of Oil Creek, but at first met with little success.
 He used an old steam engine to drill.
 Many of his drilling sites only yielded trace amounts of oil.
 He and his assistant, blacksmith Billy Smith, endured fires, financial setbacks, and the ridicule of the local inhabitants.
 When the Seneca Oil Company gave up and decided to withdraw its funding, Drake obtained a personal line of credit to continue digging.
 On August 27, 1859, Drake struck oil at 69 ft below ground, just before his funds ran out.
 This marked the beginning of drastic change for the people of Western Pennsylvania.
 His drilling is considered the "first large-scale commercial extraction of petroleum".

 Unfortunately for Drake, his success would not last.
-He had not purchased much land in the region, and the oil industry exploded around him outside of his control.
+He had not purchased much land in the region, and the oil industry exploded around him outside his control.
 His first well yielded only modest returns and he was fired by Seneca.
 He never patented the drilling method he pioneered, and lost his modest earnings from the oil business speculating on Wall Street.
 He would eventually die a poor pensioner in 1880.